carlyn-aarish/spotify-ad-blocker/README.md

 Automatically mutes Spotify ads

 ## User Story
-As a listener using Spotify, I want to avoid listenting to ads without paying for Premium
+As a listener using Spotify, I want to avoid listenting to ads while using the free version

 ## How to Use
 1. Go to https://developer.spotify.com/console/get-users-currently-playing-track/